PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-06-28-coreweekly-week-25.md

  - core-weekly
 ---

-This edition of the Core Weekly report highlights changes in PrestaShop's core codebase during the previous week, from Monday 20th to Sunday 26th of May 2016.
+This edition of the Core Weekly report highlights changes in PrestaShop's core codebase during the previous week, from Monday 20th to Sunday 26th of June 2016.

 ## General messages